11outof11 - A Blog For Business Owners Looking To Grow

 Google advertising costs vary depending on three factors:

-• Your industry — the more competitive an industry vertical based on customer yield, the more expensive costs per click (CPC’s) can be.
+• Your industry — The more competitive an industry vertical based on customer yield, the more expensive costs per click (CPCs) can be.

-• Your customer lifecycle — the longer it takes for prospects to move through the decision-making process and buy your product or service, the longer you need to stay top-of-mind throughout their journey.
+• Your customer lifecycle — The longer it takes for prospects to move through the decision-making process and buy your product or service, the longer you need to stay top-of-mind throughout their journey.

-• Current trends — these are the key indicators of buyer behavior that your business needs to adapt to.
+• Current trends — These are the key indicators of buyer behavior that your business needs to adapt to.
 For instance, the cost of advertising on Google has been impacted in many ways by the COVID-19 pandemic.

-Buying Google Ads is auction-style.
+Buying Google ads is auction-style.
 The process rewards high-quality ads with lower costs and better ad placement.

-• The ad auction begins when Google finds any Keywords contained in a search query that advertisers are currently bidding on.
+• The ad auction begins when Google finds any keywords contained in a search query that advertisers are currently bidding on.

 • Next, Google comes up with an Ad Rank for each ad, which is calculated by your maximum bid and Quality Score.
 This data determines what you pay each time someone clicks on one of your ads.